 Consistency: Your potential supplier should demonstrate how they will consistently deliver high-quality goods.
 One indicator is their long-standing relationships with other customers.

 Resources: A good state of finances will help your potential supplier to effectively deliver your orders.
 Thus your supplier should have proof of financial stability and capacity to weather economic uncertainties.

-Cost: What is your suppliers’ pricing scheme?
+Cost: What are your suppliers’ pricing schemes?
 This is helpful when comparing different suppliers but remember cheap can be expensive in the long run, and costly doesn’t translate to high quality.

 Company Culture: The supplier should have a good culture because this will affect your business too.
 Because of that, your supplier’s company should have values such as reliability, innovation, excellence, quality, and speed.

 Having a strategy around choosing a food supplier is important because it helps you build an optimal distribution team for your business.